algolia/instantsearch/packages/algoliasearch-helper/README.md

 ### Events

-`result` : get the new results when available.
+`result` : get notified when new results are received.
 The handler function will receive two objects (`SearchResults` and `SearchParameters`).

-`error` : get the errors from the API
+`error` : get notified when errors are received from the API.

 `change` : get notified when a property has changed in the helper